Brian-Pho/Textbook-Notes/content/posts/papers/neuroscience-set-1/index.md

 - Certain functions are specialized in few animals which makes studying the function difficult if we ignore them as model animals.
 - E.g. Vocal mechanisms such as language and songs.
 - Another benefit of studying a variety of model organisms is that they may have specialized functions that we would like to have or that we can compare ourselves to.
 - E.g. Sound localization.
-Studying the barn owl revealed that the neural computation for sound localization followed almost exactly the Jeffress model, which is based on coincidence detection.
-Yet in rodents, the problem is solved in a different way.
+Studying the barn owl has revealed that the neural computation for sound localization followed almost exactly the Jeffress model, which is based on coincidence detection of excitatory inputs arriving from both ears.
+Yet in rodents, the problem is solved in a different way, which is based on inhibitory inputs that adjust the temporal sensitivity of coincidence-detection neurons.
 - The comparative approach serves as an extremely powerful tool to assess the validity of universal principles.
 - What should a scientist looking 30 years into the future do?
 - One can, and should, think carefully and select the model system for the scientific question, rather than feel compelled to select the scientific question for the model system.